WAVI-ice-sheet-model/WAVIhpc/docs/advanced_functionality.md

 rsync --inplace --no-whole-file cases/template_bas/code/myfunction.jl cases/anewcase/code/myfunction.jl
 ```

-This should update `myfunction.jl` in `anewcase`, only with changes made in `template_base/code/myfunction.jl`.
+This should update `myfunction.jl` in `anewcase` with changes made in `template_bas/code/myfunction.jl`.

-!!! danger "Conflicting changes"
+!!! danger "Overwriting existing destination file"

-    Take some care with the approach, especially if there are potentially conflicting changes.
+    Take some care with the approach, this **will** overwrite any changes you have made to
+    `cases/anewcase/code/myfunction.jl` that do not appear in `template_bas/code/myfunction.jl`.